-The first Chester County Park, Nottingham County Park, was dedicated in September 1963.
+Dedicated in September 1963, Nottingham County Park was the first Chester County park.
 Read a recollection of how "It All Began at Nottingham".

-In addition to experiencing the remnants of the quarry and mining industries, you will find nine pavilions.
-There is also an 18-station fitness trail and three modern, handicapped-accessible playgrounds.
+In addition to experiencing the remnants of the quarry and mining industries, Nottingham offers nine pavilions, an 18-station fitness trail, and three modern, handicapped-accessible playgrounds.

 For its natural history and conservation efforts, the National Park Service recognized Nottingham County Park as a National Natural Landmark in 2008.

 Today, concrete foundation piers from a placer chromite processing plant are visible beside Black Run.
 The plant was built during World War I for the recovery of placer chromite, probably for munitions.

 Serpentine, a geological outcrop of rare, light-green rock found only in three small geographic areas in all of North America, has soil so low in essential nutrients and so high in some metals that most ordinary plants will not grow.
 The barrens have their own community of plants, some of them globally-rare, with practically no species in common with the surrounding forests and fields.

 Typically, serpentine barrens contain scrub oak, pine, cedar and unique wildflowers.
 Some areas dominated by grasses are known as true prairies.
 Some areas with scattered trees are known as a savannah, which can survive and prosper with occasional fires.